spec-framework/documentation/output/book.md

 </dt><dd>low level widgets like a list, a button, etc. They are not composed of other widgets.</dd></dl>

 The structure of this text is as follows:
-First the 3 pillars of
+First we give a short tutorial on how to define and reuse UIs with *Spec*\.
+Then the three axes that form the heart of
-*Spec* will be explained\.
+*Spec* are explained\.
-Second we expose how
-*Spec* reuse subwidgets and how to customize widgets to make them fit the user needs\.
-Third the API of the
+In section four the API of the
 *Spec* basic models is detailled as well as how to understand the meta information attached to this API\.
-The fourth section covers the two dynamic aspects of *Spec*\.
+The next section presents the support for dynamic UIs in *Spec*\.
-The final section is dedicated to the creation of your own *Spec* model\.
+The sixth section is dedicated to the creation of new *Spec* basic widgets, and in section seven the core interpreter loop of *Spec* is outlined\.

-    Note: JF: check structure.
+\(This documentation was written by Benjamin Van Ryseghem and Johan Fabry\.
+For corrections, comments and questions about this text please send a mail to either of them\.\)

 ##2\.
 Defining and Reuse UIs with *Spec*